typedb/typedb-docs/09-schema/01-concepts.md

 [tab:end]
 </div>

-In the example above, the `reaction` relationship relates to three roles:
+In the example above, the `reaction` relation relates to three roles:
 1. `reacted-emotion` role played by an `emotion` attribute.
 2. `reacted-to` role played by a `post` entity.
 3. `reacted-by` role played by a `person` entity.

-### Assign an attribute to a relationship
+### Assign an attribute to a relation
-We can assign any number of attributes to a relationship.
+We can assign any number of attributes to a relation.
 To do so, we use the `has` keyword followed by the attribute's label.

 <div class="tabs dark">